Which place is cheaper, Juneau or Cleveland?

 When we compare the travel costs of actual travelers between Cleveland and Juneau, we can see that Juneau is more expensive.
 And not only is Cleveland much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Cleveland would let you spend less money overall.
 Or, you could decide to spend more money in Cleveland and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Juneau would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Juneau than you might in Cleveland.

-Cleveland is bigger, and its population is about 14.6 times larger than the population of Juneau.
-When comparing the population of Cleveland vs. Juneau, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Cleveland has a larger population, and is about 10 times larger than the population of Juneau.
+When comparing the sizes of Cleveland and Juneau, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.